NIPT Frequently asked questions

 If we are unable to provide an assessment regarding the three common trisomies after one sample collection (or after two, if the laboratory requests a second collection), the credit card holder that paid Sonic Genetics for the test will be refunded in full upon request; please contact us on 1800 010 447.

 When NIPT first became available in early 2013, we carefully evaluated the performance of different NIPT tests before deciding which test to use in our laboratories.
 In 2015, we implemented the Harmony® prenatal test in our Brisbane laboratory.

 Over the next five years, we became a major provider of NIPT across Australia.
 During this time, test methods improved.
 In 2020, we installed a second type of NIPT called VeriSeq NIPT Solution v2 in our Sydney laboratory.
 Both types of NIPT provide comparable, high quality results and are used extensively throughout the world.
 In December 2021, we withdrew the Harmony test for operational reasons.

 · Our NIPT is supervised by a team of genetic pathologists and medical scientists who can have a detailed discussion with your doctor about your result, should this be required

 · A blood sample for our NIPT can be collected from over 400 collection centres across Australia

-If you have paid Sonic Genetics or a Sonic Pathology laboratory directly for your NIPT, we offer free telephone-based genetic counselling if you have a result that indicates a high chance of your baby having a chromosome condition.
+If you have paid Sonic Genetics or a Sonic Pathology laboratory directly for your NIPT, we offer free telephone-based genetic counselling if you have a result that indicates an increased risk of a chromosome abnormality.